We all want change, to be a better version of ourselves. In theory. If only change didn’t feel so scary and if it wasn’t such hard work….

 All I really need to know is that my superpower is motivation, and I don’t have to push or direct or shape this in any way.
 It comes naturally.

-I need to put away all the self-help books and stop answering the questions and to trust the process – to trust myself and just go for it.
+I need to put away all the self-help books and stop answering the questions and trust the process – to trust myself and just go for it.
 Because the puzzle pieces HAVE fallen into place.
 Only, I’m not allowing myself to accept this change.

 Your path doesn’t have to be perfect.